apptainer/apptainer-userdocs/build_env.rst

 You can set environment variables on the host to influence the behaviour of a build.
 Note that environment variables are not passed into the build itself, and cannot be accessed in the ``%post`` section of a definition file.
-To pass values into a build, use the :ref:`templating / build-args support <sec:templating>` introduced in {Singularity} 4.0.
+To pass values into a build, use the :ref:`templating / build-args support <sec:templating>`.

 Environment variables that control a build are generally associated with an equivalent CLI option.
 The order of precendence is: